 Students are expected to possess or have access to a laptop for completion of course work.
+The laptop must support the ability to install virtual machines and configure networking using virtualization software such as VMWare, Hyper-V, or VirtualBox.

 EVALUATION